The Art Of Hanging Art

 Just because you have walls does not mean you need to cover every inch.
 Negative space lets a room breathe.
 A clean stretch of wall can be just as expressive as a fully arranged gallery.
 On the other hand, a long hallway can come alive when you line it with personal photos, travel prints, or art in a thoughtful sequence.
 It is all about balance and what the space naturally supports.

 People often worry about placing art above furniture, especially above a sofa where guests lean back.
 As a rule, hanging a piece six to eight inches above the top of the sofa keeps it close enough to feel connected but high enough to avoid accidental bumps.
-Over a bed, a single large piece works beautifully when centered and spaced evenly between the headboard and the ceiling.
-For tall loft spaces, trust your instincts and consider how the art relates to the rest of the room.

-Hanging Art Over a Fireplace
+Can I Hang Art Over a Fireplace?

 If you have a fireplace, consider using a mirror above it.
 Mirrors bring light into a room, open up narrower New York spaces, and always feel elegant.
 They are also easier to maintain than many art materials, especially in an area where heat can rise.